thomashollier/colmap_cuda_ffmpeg/README.md

 # colmap_cuda_ffmpeg
-## Docker container for running COLMAP using CUDA and ffmpeg
+## Docker container for running COLMAP and GLOMAP using CUDA and ffmpeg

 ### Batch reconstruction from a bunch of movies
 You can use the process_movies.bsh to loop through all the mov files in a directory and automatically run the reconstruction process on all of them.